Claudye/php-crypter/README.md

 # Change encryption key path!

  It is possible to change the encryption key path (file or directory) where you want to store the secret key!
 It's a good idea to choose a very secure path
+ All you have to do is define a constant called: ENC_TOKEN_PATH , in your project where our script can find it

 # Information
 The encryption method used by default is : AES-128-CBC